hieungch/DnDWebsiteFrontEnd-/PLEASE README FIRST.txt

 And the guide on how to try and run the application on your own device:
 1. install Docker
 2. run docker
+3. run the "docker-compose up" at at back end file
+4. npm i to install the necessary files
-3. run the npm run test command in the back-end server to load the data
+5. npm run reset-db to get the DB into the system
-4. npm run dev on both FRONTEND and BackEnd files
+6. npm run dev on both FRONTEND and BackEnd files
-5. go to the localhost:3000 to see the website in action or just watch the video listed up there
+7. go to the localhost:3000 to see the website in action or just watch the video listed up there